bbdsoftware/questions-competition/example-question/Question.md

-## Question Description
+# Question Description

-The code below is intended to count the number of times each name appears in a list.
-Your goal is to complete the AggregateNames function to return the correct result, i.e.
+The code  is intended to count the number of times each name appears in a list.
+Your goal is to complete the `AggregateNames` function to return the correct result, i.e.

 | Names | Count |
 |---|---|
 | Adrian | 3 |
 | Alexander | 1 |

-## Sample
+## Sample Input

-### Input

 ```
 John